 Whatever their purpose, fantasy friends indicate an abundant imagination that is as likely to belong to a child with none or many siblings.
 Dr. Spock, the baby and child rearing guru from the 1940’s to the 1970’s, hypothesized that children created invisible friends because they had trouble getting along with other children.
 Pretend pals were believed to be engaged by only children or firstborns, and it was thought that these children needed to play more with other kids in order to eliminate the fantasy friend “problem.”

-Even though we know children with siblings have pretend friends, the stereotype of only children having more imaginary friends than peers with siblings sticks today.
+Children with siblings surely have pretend friends.
+Yet, the stereotype of only children having more imaginary friends sticks today.
 However, the Gessell Institute of Human Development, experts in the field of childhood behaviors, feel imaginary friends are a natural and healthy part of development .

 Marjorie Taylor, professor of psychology at the University of Oregon and author of Imaginary Companions and the Children Who Create Them, studied preschoolers through seven years of age discovered that 65 percent of all children have make-believe friends at some point in their young lives.
 Taylor also challenges and offsets the stereotypical view of only children and firstborns as the basic creators of imaginary friends: “It is not solely children who are firstborns or who have no siblings who create imaginary companions, and the appearance of an imaginary companion in the lives of these children is not necessarily a sign of loneliness or psychological distress.”

-Yale emeritus of psychology, Jerome Singer with research assistant Dorothy Singer wrote The House of Make-Believe Children’s Play and the Developing Imagination and studied preschoolers extensively.
+Yale emeritus of psychology, Jerome Singer with research assistant Dorothy Singer, wrote The House of Make-Believe Children’s Play and the Developing Imagination.
+They studied preschoolers extensively.
 They found that children who create make-believe friends tend to be more imaginative, have richer and fuller vocabularies, and are better able to entertain themselves.
 The Singers also discovered that children with imaginary friends get along better with classmates.

 Your child’s newfound friend may join you occasionally or on a consistent basis.
 Invisible pals come in all kinds of shapes, sizes, names, ages, and habits, and they are not always people.
 Mocking or barring the fantasy will most likely encourage the behavior or the child to keep his “friend” a secret.
 The authors of What To Expect: The Toddler Years point out that children who use creativity to cope with life changes or problems need to express themselves.
 Creativity in the form of imaginary playmates allows children to reveal things they would otherwise be unable to verbalize.